Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ## General notes

 Except around sundown, mosquitoes were about average.
-But at around 20:00, they turn into a pestilence.
+But at around 20:00, they turned into a pestilence.
 On a wind protected portage, they were sometimes more of an annoyance.
-Because of them, even on clear nights, we didn't sit out to star gaze.
+Because of them, even on the clear nights, we didn't sit out to star gaze.

 On one of the early nights, I saw a light flashing outside the tent.
 After a while trying and failing to identify what gadget was making the light, I